Abhi-Ram-AIE/water-quality-prediction/README.md

 -Temperature
 -TDS (Total Dissolved Solids)

-Edge Processing: The ESP32 microcontroller collects and processes sensor data in real time.
+Edge Processing: The ESP32 microcontroller collects and processes sensor data in real-time.
 Cloud Sync: Data is uploaded to a Firebase real-time database for storage and further processing.
 Embedded ML Model: A TensorFlow Lite model runs on the platform, analyzing sensor data to predict whether the water is safe or unsafe.
 Visual Dashboard: Real-time dashboards display visual analytics of all parameters and prediction outcomes.